Concord Fall Leaf Collection

 Bagged Fall Leaf Collection

-The City of Concord's contractor for trash and recycling, Casella Waste Systems, will be collecting leaves in biodegradable yard waste bags or labeled rigid containers.
-Due to variable leaf volumes at the curb, leaf collection may occur on a different day than trash collection.
+The City of Concord's contractor for trash and recycling, Casella Waste Systems, will collect leaves in biodegradable yard waste bags and/or labeled rigid containers.
 Leaves must be placed curbside by 7:00 a.m. each Monday during bagged collection.
-This will allow Casella to have a separate leaf collection from trash collection, minimizing delays in trash routes and maximizing overall efficiency.
+Bagged leaf collection in the fall will not necessarily coincide with trash collection like it does in the spring due to variable leaf volumes at the curb.
+Leaves must be placed at the curb at the beginning of the week, regardless of your trash collection day.
+Leaf collection may occur ahead of your trash collection or behind your trash collection, depending on the amount of leaves at the curb.
+This will allow Casella to separate leaf collection from trash collection, minimizing any possibly delays in trash routes and maximizing overall efficiency of collection.

 Only leaves will be collected.
 Branches, rocks, brush, and miscellaneous items will not be collected.
 Leaves collected are taken to several locations for composting.
 Subscribe to the General Services calendar or Notify Me to receive notifications of future Fall Leaf Collection dates and other important events.